Hiring at Isentia: how to grow a specialist, global team10 min read

 Hagi Trinh: It’s true that hiring is a sum of lots of efforts here and there.
 Now looking back, is there one thing that you have done that significantly contributes to most of your successful hires so far?

 Belinda Armstrong: I think it’s changing the attitude: changing the mindset of our leaders to recruit for attitude and train the skills.
 It’s making sure that we hold out for the good candidates and that our people make the difference here at Isentia – so we need to make sure we’re bringing the right people in.
 The platform of Recruitee contributes to our brand and the ease of candidates being able to apply online.
 Previously, we had a quite dated and clunky ATS.
 It wasn’t very user-friendly – for us in the HR team or our Leaders.
 To know now that we’ve got a platform that we can use, that we’re very proud of, that matches our personality, and matches who we are as a company, is great.

 Hagi Trinh: And the last question: Which advice would you give to teams who want to grow internationally?

 We would like to thank Belinda Armstrong for joining us!
-Her hiring shows that whether it is the tenth or the one-thousandth employee, you need to establish a structured and centralized hiring process.
-Communication would be instant, and candidates could get a better experience.
-In return, the more candidates share their positive experience with your employer brand, the more candidates you can reach, even in a niche market.
+Her hiring shows that whether it is the tenth or the thousandth employee, you need to establish a structured and centralized hiring process.
+Communication should be instant, and candidates should get a better experience.
+In return, the more candidates will share their positive experiences with your employer brand, and the more candidates you can reach, even in a niche market.
 We can’t wait to see how much Isentia will grow in the future!